Empower your group

 Empowering, evidence-based, and trauma informed

-Empowerment Self Defence is a set of methods and mindsets addressing the patterns of violence which particularly affect women.
+Empowerment Self Defence is a set of methods and mindsets addressing the spectrum of violence which women face.

-Coupling these methods with well-researched techniques for working with trauma in movement, the programme creates a supportive space where women can connect to their bodies and build skills to thrive.
+Coupling these with proven techniques for working with trauma in movement, the programme creates a supportive space where women can connect to their bodies and build skills to thrive.

 “Women's self defence training is the only prevention strategy with solid evidence of effectiveness at reducing rates of victimisation.”